 #2 Stroll along the Malecon 2000

-On the Malecon 2000, you can find the Guayaquil sign that I used up there in my header and it is also here that you can find shops, a cinema (the first IMAX cinema of its kind in South America), a Ferris wheel and boats leaving for river tours.
+On the Malecon 2000, you can find the Guayaquil sign from the photo above and also lots of shops, a cinema (the first IMAX cinema of its kind in South America), a Ferris wheel and boats leaving for river tours.

-Fortunately, a restoration project brought it back to life (and reconstructed the parts that had by then fallen into the river) and these days, it is perfectly safe to walk along here and enjoy the view.
-You can also find cafes and restaurants along the Malecon, in case you need a break from sightseeing.
+Fortunately, a restoration project brought it back to life (and reconstructed the parts that had by then fallen into the river).
+These days, it is perfectly safe to walk along here and enjoy the view.
+You can also find lots of cafes and restaurants along the Malecon, in case you need a break from sightseeing.

 30min – 1h